rwth-acis/i5-Toolkit-for-Mixed-Reality/Documentation/manual/PieMenu.md

 All input methods have the OnToolCreated, OnToolDestroyed, OnHoverOverTargetStart, OnHoverOverTargetActive and OnHoverOverTargetStop events.
 The other events depend on the used input source, but are usually something like GripPressStarted and GripPressEnded.

-The Pie Menu implementation already provides some useful event handlers, which are located in the GeneralToolAction Srcipt, which is already attached to the PieMenuManager.
+The Pie Menu implementation already provides some useful event handlers, which are located in the GeneralToolAction Script, which is already attached to the PieMenuManager.
+To assign one of them to an event, press the small "+" button, drag the PieMenuManager in the object slot and select the corresponding method from the drop down.

+Some of the general tool actions require an object transformer.
+This is simply a component that takes the current target and decides if the current tool can operate on it and on which parts of it.
+An object transformer needs to implement the IObjectTransformer interface and inherit MonoBehaviour.
+To make an object transformer usable by the general tool actions, attach it to an object in the scene and then drag it into the object transformer slot of the general tool action component on the PieMenuManager.
+An example of an object transformer can be seen in the step by step instructions.

-To assign one of them to an event, press the small "+" button TODO You can use any method as event handler, as long as it it is in a script inheriting MonoBehaviour and as it has either no arguments or one of the type BaseInputEventData (located in the Microsoft.MixedReality.Toolkit.Input namespace).
+You can use any method as event handler, as long as it it is in a script inheriting MonoBehaviour and as it has either no arguments or one of the type BaseInputEventData (located in the Microsoft.MixedReality.Toolkit.Input namespace).
 For the hover events, you need to use the type FocusEventData instead.
 The class ActionHelperFunction from the i5.Toolkit.MixedReality.PieMenu namespace provides some helpful methods for designing own event handler.
-TODO explain the object transformer

 #### General Tool Actions